-Word and Sacrament evaluations are due at approximately three, six, and 12 months.
+Word and Sacrament evaluations are due at approximately three, six, and twelve months.
 A timeline is provided in the "Timeline of Materials" section of this Handbook.

-Word and Service evaluations are due at the end of the second month, at mid-internship, and at the conclusion of internship.
+Word and Service evaluations are due at approximately three months, at mid-internship and at the conclusion of internship.
+A timeline is provided in the "Timeline of Materials" section of this Handbook.

-These evaluations assist in monitoring the progress of the Intern in mastering the theological, professional, and personal skills which are necessary for ordination as a pastor or deacon in the Evangelical Lutheran Church in America.
+These evaluations assist in monitoring the progress of the Intern in developing the theological, professional, and personal skills which are necessary for ordination as a pastor or deacon in the Evangelical Lutheran Church in America.